 May God bless your wedding day making it a glorious occasion, and may God bless your marriage.

 Note: This was my first bridal shower devotional.
+I have since written two others, Bridal Shower Devotional for Jennifer and Bridal Shower Devotional For Ariel.
 The names and dates have been changed to respect privacy.